GetStream/javascript-beginner-guide/setup-guide.md

 ## Listening for Events

-When a message is sent, you'll likely want this to render instantly in your app.
-If you're watching a channel, you are subscribed to the channel and can listen for its events.
+If a client is watching a channel, they are subscribed to the channel and can listen for updates to the channel.
 For a complete list of events, refer to [this page](https://getstream.io/chat/docs/react/event_object/?language=js) in the docs.
-In this case, we want to listen for `message.new` and so we can trigger a re-render of our message list when a new message is sent.
-Listening for an event is as simple as running the `on` method on your channel instance.
-For example,
+Listen for new message events by calling `on` on a channel instance.

 ```javascript
 channel.on("message.new", (event) => {